armory/documentation/_spinnaker/policy_engine.md

 ## Enabling the Policy Engine

-Policy Engine is a collection of a features across multiple Spinnaker services.
-At a high level, it implements mechanisims to validate:
+Policy Engine is a collection of features that span multiple Spinnaker services.
+Currently, it can be broken down into two categories:

-* Pipeline configurations
+1. Save time validation - Validate pipelines as they're created/modified.
-* In-flight deployments (also known as Runtime Validation)
+2. Runtime validation - Validate deployments as a pipeline is executing.

 To enable Armory's Policy Engine, add the following configuration.